 So be sure to keep these tips in mind when going into an interview.
 That way, you can avoid kicking yourself later on, wondering “Why did I give that answer?” when heading out the building.

-When you go in for a job interview, make sure you’re nice to everyone and present yourself in a respectful manner.
+When you go in for a job interview, make sure you’re nice to everyone and respectfully present yourself.
 Although you might think the person interviewing you determines whether or not you get the job, the truth is, you never know who makes that decision.

 According to Jobvite, perhaps the worst thing an interviewee can do is be rude to the person working at the front desk.
-As a matter of fact, 86 percent of hiring managers agreed that being rude to the receptionist and other supporting staff members is a deal breaker.
+86 percent of hiring managers agreed that being rude to the receptionist and other supporting staff members is a deal-breaker.

 If being rude is the best attitude you have to offer to the receptionist, then the company can be in some serious trouble if they decide to hire you and put you under stress with work demands.

 Remember, when you’re searching for a job, all of your interactions are subject to evaluation, from the time you applied for the job to when you walk in the door for an interview.
 In the end, it’s just not worth the hassle.

 A job interview isn’t a place to vent and go on a rant about your previous employer and co-workers.